4ntj1/4ntj1/README.md

 - 👋 Hi, I’m 4ntj
-- 👀 I’m interested in C++ and Python
+- 👀 I’m interested in LuaU and Python
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning

 <!---
 4ntj1/4ntj1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.